Owez/holenews/README.md

 cargo run
 ```

-The outputted binary will be in the `target/release/` directory.
-Now all that's left is optional [configuration](#configuration) and then you can move your binary and database to whatever location is most suitable.
+Now all that's left is optional [configuration](#configuration) and then you can move your binary and database to whatever location is most suitable! 😊

 ## Configuration